alan-platform/alan-platform.github.io/pages/docs.md

 - A tutorial for [creating data migrations](/pages/tuts/migration.html).
 - A description of the [Alan stack from the bottom up](/pages/tuts/bottom-up.html).
 - A tutorial explaining how to [create a report](/pages/tuts/report.html).
-- A tutorial on how to build your first application (coming soon!).

 Don't be afraid to ask questions [on StackOverflow](https://stackoverflow.com/questions/tagged/alan) (use the `#alan` tag), or join the discussion on [our forums](https://forum.alan-platform.com)!